dieterich-lab/clinical_deid/README.md

 ```

 ## Evaluation on i2b2 2006 Data
+Due to data protection reasons, we can not share the data set used in the publication [[Richter-Pechanski et al. 2019]](#1). <br>
-This model was evaluated on the dataset published for the Shared Task of the i2b2 challenge for De-Identification. for details see, [[Uzuner at al., 1007]](#2).
+For transparency and validity reasons, this model was evaluated on the dataset published for the Shared Task of the i2b2 challenge for De-Identification.
+For details see, [[Uzuner at al., 1007]](#2).
 For evaluation the model had the following hyperparamters:<br>

 ### Hyperparameters